abdulhaseeb2115/type-it/README.md

 # TYPE IT

-This is a typing website bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a typing website.

 ## Getting Started